ivanwpang/ivanwpang/README.md

 ## Hi, I'm Ivan Pang 👋
 ## I'm a Computer Engineering Graduate at SDSU.
-## I'm currently working on MERN stack website
+## I'm currently working on a Master's Degree in Computer Engineering.
 ## I'm looking for any job opportunities.
 ## How to reach me: email: ivanwpang@gmail.com
 ## Pronouns: He/Him